truecharts/website/docs/manual/FAQ.md

 "When using host networking, a port is linked to the pod.
 Sadly enough, those ports are NOT correctly freed when hostNetworking is disabled in the future", see [discussion](https://github.com/k3s-io/k3s/discussions/7382).

-## My Chart is asking for a default Password, what is it?
+## My Chart is asking for a default password, what is it?

 We use upstream containers.
 If the password is not on our website, please refer to the upstream container sources we list on the website instead.